rackerlabs/support-how-to/content/managed-operations/sitecore-cloud-portals-and-account-management.md

 product_url: managed-operations
 ---

-When you use Managed Environments for Sitecore Cloud, you are given a fully customizable dedicated environment designed by experts at Rackspace that enables you to focus on producing the best web content for your application or website.
+When you use Sitecore Managed Cloud, you are given a fully customizable dedicated environment designed by experts at Sitecore and Rackspace that enables you to focus on producing the best web content for your application or website.

-While Rackspace manages your Sitecore environment, access to three portals gives you greater control and direction over your Sitecore environment and website.
+While Rackspace manages your Sitecore environment, access to three portals gives you more control and direction over your Sitecore environment and website.

 - **MyRackspace portal**: Contains your credentials for logging in to the Azure and Sitecore portals.

 - **Azure portal**: Manages your Sitecore environment.

-- **Sitecore Cloud portal**: Manages the content of your Sitecore application or website, as well as billing and account information.
+- **Sitecore Cloud portal**: Manages the content of your Sitecore application or website.

 ### Get your login credentials

 The MyRackspace portal provides the login credentials for both the Azure and Sitecore portals.
-While these credentials are typically sent through a link to the MyRackspace portal in the Welcome email received after you signed up, you can also find the credentials inside a support ticket in the MyRackspace portal.
+While these credentials are sent through a link to the MyRackspace portal in the Welcome email received after you signed up, you can also find the credentials inside a support ticket in the MyRackspace portal.
 To find this ticket:

 1. Log in to the [MyRackspace portal](https://my.rackspace.com/portal/).